-Prerequisites: CPSC 440-3 or equivalent or permission of the instructor and simulation concepts, basic probability distributions and random numbers, queuing models, and an overview of relevant object oriented concepts.
+CPSC 760-3 Modelling and Simulation This course covers fundamental modelling and simulation concepts and discrete-event systems in particular.
+The course introduces systems modelling and simulation concepts, basic probability distributions and random numbers, queuing models, and an overview of relevant object oriented concepts.
 The fundamental concepts and practical simulation techniques for modelling different types of systems are covered.
 An in-depth study of modelling elements, simulation protocols, and their relationships including verification and validation are discussed.
 Various distributed systems are introduced as case studies and a significant part of the course and hand-on experience is through simulation projects.
 Understanding of distributed systems and object oriented programming concepts and basic probability theory is required.